JietengChen/Microeconometrics-Term-Paper/README.md

-# Individual-Level Factors Affecting the Residents’ Feeling of the Degree of Social Justice
+# Which Individual-Level Factors Affect the Social Justice?
 ## Evidence from Chinese Survey Data
 # Abstract